CyberCasquatch/cybercasquatch.github.io/_posts/Walkthroughs/2024-09-03-Yara-Walkthrough.markdown

 **What is the name and version of this hack tool?**

-Take the ‘hint’ advice and look under the FIRST_BYTES line in our output.
+Take the `hint` advice and look under the FIRST_BYTES line in our output.
 We will need the information after the * symbol.

 _Answer: b374k 2.2_

 **Inspect the actual Yara file that flagged file 1.
 Within this rule, how many strings are there to flag this file?**

-As per Haircutfish on Medium [TryHackMe Yara Room.
-Learn the applications and language… | by Haircutfish | Medium](https://medium.com/@haircutfish/tryhackme-yara-room-d279ccb5cbb3) – we will use nano to look into this file and search for the Yara rule that it matched on within the file.
+As per Haircutfish on Medium [TryHackMe Yara Room.| by Haircutfish | Medium](https://medium.com/@haircutfish/tryhackme-yara-room-d279ccb5cbb3) – we will use nano to look into this file and search for the Yara rule that it matched on within the file.

 We can do this by going into the signature-base directory of the Loki file on our Yara system and using the command: nano thor-webshells.yar